cpacker/MemGPT/examples/resend_example/README.md

 # Sending emails with MemGPT using [Resend](https://resend.com/emails)

+Thank you to @ykhli for the suggestion and initial tool call code!

 ## Defining the custom tool

 Create an account on [Resend](https://resend.com/emails) to get an API key.